 Thursday saw the sad passing of one our greatest authors, Terry Pratchett.
 He is perhaps one of the most beloved and influential authors of his generation.
 To celebrate his life and work, I will dedicate a whole week to all things Pratchett, reviewing his adaptations in digital and celluloid.
 We begin a classic; the 1995 adventure game Discworld...

-One of the cardinal sins of adventure gaming is pixel hunting.
+Let me explain; one of the cardinal sins of adventure gaming is pixel hunting.
 That moment where you sweep your cursor over each entire screen to see if there is a hot spot that you missed, usually only a couple of pixels in size.
 This game is probably the worst example of this I've ever seen.

 The game also has an insane logic too.
 Want a belt?
 Fine.
 All you have to do is seduce a prostitute to get custard to dump it down a toilet along with an octopus (taken from a fishmonger with a little help from some rope and that crazy little worm).
 You then have to go back in time, steal a drumstick from a pub sign, go back to the present, ring the lunch gong so that you can take a fellow wizard's prunes.
 You then hide these prunes in the fishmonger's caviar so that he'll get the squits and head for the toilet, only to be attacked by the cephalopod.
 You can then take the fishmonger's belt while his pants are down.
 Phew.

 It's this loony logic that gives the game a reputation from being one of the most difficult adventure games out there.
-In fact, when as a child had to resort to a walkthrough many times in order to complete it.
+In fact, as a child I had to resort to a walkthrough many times in order to complete it.
 Did this make it any less enjoyable for me?
 Not all all, which brings me to my next point.

 This game, on the other hand, contains an octopus.
 Automatic win.